 So, we find ourselves back at the very beginning.
 Today’s Tay-Tay Top Five is focusing on Taylor Swift’s debut album, aptly titled Taylor Swift.
 As of today, we’re equals pequals in this series, although I hope by the time this gets posted we get some sort of update on what the next Taylor’s Version recording will be.
 I have a slight revelation to make in this intro, and it’s this – I only discovered Taylor’s debut album earlier this year.
 Of course, I was aware of it.
 I was aware of tracks like Tim McGraw and Picture to Burn, but I’d never actually heard them.
 I know, how dare I call myself a Swiftie?
 Well, to that I say I was fully engrossed in the incredible work that she had put out into the world since this album, and I didn’t quite have the time to go back any further than the albums I already knew.
-Anyway, when it was announced earlier this year that Fearless (Taylor’s Version) was getting released, I felt now was as good a time as any to delve into her earlier stuff.
+Anyway, when it was announced earlier in 2021 that Fearless (Taylor’s Version) was getting released, I felt now was as good a time as any to delve into her earlier stuff.
 So, I listened to Taylor Swift for the first time.
 I had many feelings.
 After months of listening to Evermore and Folklore on repeat, hearing the voice of what would have been a 15 year old Taylor was something that felt pretty emotional.
 I’ll admit right off the bat that this isn’t my favourite album of hers, and I’m sure I’m not alone in saying that, but I will say that the lyrics and the emotion in them hit you hard AF.
 Plus, when you consider the fact that she was only 16 when the album was released, you can’t help but be amazed at her talent.

 Taylor Swift’s first album was written drawing perspectives on her experiences as a teenager, focusing on friendships, insecurity and romantic relationships, and she worked on the album during her first year of high school.
 Taking much of her inspiration from female country musicians like Shania Twain, LeAnn Rimes, Faith Hill and The Chicks, the album largely features country music elements combined with elements of pop.
 Initially, it faced criticism from Nashville industry experts, who argued that the subject matter of the album wasn’t appropriate for the country music target demographic of middle aged listeners.
 However, promoting the album largely through social media platforms such as MySpace meant that Taylor gained a significant fan base of teenage girls who listened to country music, a demographic that was largely unheard of before then.
 In fact, Billboard argued that Taylor paved the way for a future generation of singer-songwriters, particularly in the country genre.